Hemantraj19/Workout-Tracking/README.md

 1. Run the script, and it will prompt you to input details about the exercise you did (For eg: I ran for 20 minutes and cycled for 30 minutes).

-2. The script will use the Nutritionix API to analyze the exercise input and retrieve relevant data.
+2. The script will use the Nutritionix API to analyze the exercise input and retrieve relevant data, it will also calculate calories burned on its own.

 3. The obtained exercise data will be formatted and sent to your Google Sheets document via the Sheety API.